SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 ### `navbar`

 * `title`
-  The label text of the navbar item
+  The label text of the item in the navigation bar.
 * `to`
   The link address
 * `icon`
   An HTML string.
 Will show the html content instead of `title`.
-It is useful to display a custom icon on the navbar
+It is useful to display a custom icon on the navbar.
 * `external`
   Determine whether the link is external or not.
   Would render an external icon if set to `true`
 * `items`
   Children links.
-If this prop is provided would render a dropdown instead of a single nav link
+  If this prop is provided it would render a dropdown instead of a single link.

 ### `discord`

-The discord chat channel link
+The web invite address to the project's Discord server.
-Would show a discord icon on the navbar when provided
+Would show a discord icon on the navigation bar when provided.

 ### `github`

-The github repo link
+The web address of the project's GitHub repository.
-Would show a github icon on the navbar when provided
+Would show a GitHub icon on the navigation bar when provided

 ### `logo`

-The logo image
-Would show on the navbar
+The address of the site's logo, to be shown on the navigation bar.

 ### `sidebar`